 Self-defense situations typically happen very quickly, with the aggressor often having the advantage of speed and surprise.
 The faster a defender can respond, the more likely he or she will be able to survive the confrontation.
 During the winter, many people will wear a jacket with large pockets to warm the hands.
 These pockets can also be used to conceal a handgun.

 If you are dealing with an unknown situation, you can have your hand already on the gun without displaying it to anyone.
 Should the situation warrant it, you can even fire the gun through the jacket to defend your life.
-Having a gun on the gun, decreases the time needed to bring a gun into play.
+Having a hand on the gun decreases the time needed to bring a gun into play.
 Shooting through the jacket eliminates the draw time.
-Obviously, shooting through a jacket is only useful in very close distances, but that is where a lot of violent encounters happen.
+Obviously, shooting through a jacket is only useful at very close distances, but that is where a lot of violent encounters happen.

 The pocket liner can get hung up in a normal semi-automatic handgun as it cycles, rendering it useless beyond the first shot.
 The exposed hammer on a revolver can also be fouled by the jacket.
 A “hammerless” revolver typically works well from a pocket, but even it has a moving cylinder, which can present a problem on occasion.
 An enclosed system, like the one used in the Edge Arms Reliant pistol, offers the best possible reliability in such circumstances.